What are the Health Consequences For a Baby Starved of Oxygen at Birth?

 Oxygen starvation at birth can lead to various health issues, ranging from mild to severe.
 Some potential problems include:

-- Hypoxic-ischaemic encephalopathy (HIE) - this is a common form of brain injury caused by oxygen deprivation, which can lead to neurological issues, developmental delays and cerebral palsy
+• Hypoxic-ischaemic encephalopathy (HIE) - this is a common form of brain injury caused by oxygen deprivation at birth, which can lead to neurological issues, developmental delays and cerebral palsy

-- Cognitive and developmental issues - a lack of oxygen to the brain can result in lifelong learning disabilities and other developmental problems
+• Cognitive and developmental issues - a lack of oxygen to the brain at birth can result in lifelong learning disabilities and other developmental problems

-Many of these conditions are lifelong, and will require the child to receive support throughout their lifetimes, meaning long-term adjustments for families.
+Many of these conditions are lifelong, and will require a child who was starved of oxygen at birth to receive support throughout their lifetimes, meaning long-term adjustments for families.

 How can oxygen starvation at birth be treated?

 If your baby is suspected of having experienced birth asphyxia, it is absolutely crucial to ensure they receive assessment by specialist doctors and undergo tests such as an MRI scan of their brain to check for damage.
-However, the immediate priority will be to stabilise your baby and ensure they are receiving a flow of oxygen.
+However, the immediate priority will be to stabilise your baby following a lack of oxygen at birth, and ensure they are receiving a steady flow of oxygen.

-The below may happen in the immediate aftermath of your child’s birth.
+The below may happen in the immediate aftermath of your child being starved of oxygen at birth.

 A treatment called cooling may be recommended, whereby the baby is placed in a special wrap filled with fluid that brings their normal body temperature down by a few degrees.
 Cooling is done for three days before the baby’s temperature is gradually returned to normal.
 Studies have shown that cooling can limit the extent of brain damage caused by birth asphyxia.